JoeTester1965/SDRPlayBatDetector/README.md

 This sketch uses an asistant python program called [zmqpubsink.py](./zmqpubsink.py) which looks for bat activity as defined by the [config file](SDRPlayBatDetector.ini) and

-- Sends out frequency shifted audio of the latest event to the default sound card and/or a remote location.
+- Sends out frequency shifted audio to a remote location.
 - Creates a csv file of events for further analysis and visualisation.
 - Optionally sends events to your messaging server.